-Hydrologically Connected Area means the area designated by the Nebraska Department of Natural Resources where the existing amount of groundwater and surface water has a significant influence on the other.
-Hydrologically Connected Areas within the District are described in Exhibit F and are on file in the District office.
+Hydrologically Connected Area means the area designated by the Nebraska Department of Natural Resources as hydrologically connected groundwater and surface water along the Lower Platte and Lower Elkhorn River.
+Hydrologically Connected Areas within the District are on file in the District office.

 Illegal water well means (a) any water well operated or constructed without or in violation of a permit required by the Nebraska Ground Water Management and Protection Act, (b) any water well not in compliance with rules and regulations adopted and promulgated pursuant to the act, (c) any water well not properly registered in accordance with Neb.
-Rev. Stat. § 46-602 to 46-604, or (d) any water well not in compliance with any other applicable laws of the State of Nebraska or with rules and regulations adopted and promulgated pursuant to such laws.
+Rev. Stat. § 2-3246-602 to 46-

+604, or (d) any water well not in compliance with any other applicable laws of the State of Nebraska or with rules and regulations adopted and promulgated pursuant to such laws.